Skip to Main Content

 Where It Sits Among Beijing's Other Addresses

-Beijing's restaurant scene across all cuisine types spans from street-level noodle bars to the multi-star formal tables that compete in an international peer set.
+Beijing's restaurant scene across all cuisine types spans from street-level noodle bars to the multi-star formal tables that compete in an international comparable set.
 For those building a more complete picture of what the city offers, Mansion Cuisine by Jingyan and Poetry·Wine on Dongsanhuan Middle Road represent the refined registers of Beijing's dining identity.
 Fu Man Yuan in Xinyuanli and Jing Hua Lou offer further reference points for understanding the mid-tier.
 Fortune Long occupies a different function in that map: not occasion dining, but the kind of address that tests whether a food culture's fundamentals are still being executed with care.

-For a full picture of what Beijing offers across dining, drinking, accommodation, and activities, see our full Beijing restaurants guide, our full Beijing hotels guide, our full Beijing bars guide, our full Beijing wineries guide, and our full Beijing experiences guide.
 For comparable recognised Chinese dining elsewhere in the region, 102 House in Shanghai, Chef Tam's Seasons in Macau, and Dai Yuet Heen in Nanjing provide useful orientation.

 Planning Your Visit